Campaigns, or the engine driving customer journeys

 From awareness to action

 Once a contact is identified and mapped in the customer journey, they shouldn’t be left to drift.
-Check your customer journey and evaluate: “Is the momentum is going?”
+Check your customer journey and evaluate: “Is the momentum still going?”
 “Is a contact moving from Prospect to Lead?”, and adapt messages as the customer’s mindset evolves.

 A contact moving from “Prospect” to “Lead”?
-That’s a cue to shift from thought leadership to product positioning.
+That’s your cue to shift from thought leadership to product positioning.
 An MQL showing signs of intent?
 Time for a targeted case study or a time-sensitive webinar invite.
 A loyal customer slowing down engagement?
 A reactivation email might bring them back into the fold.

 Next steps